Summer Camp

 Planning ahead can be challenging for everyone, but please be mindful when making your camp registrations.
 We often cannot accommodate requests to change scheduled weeks since we fill up quickly.

-Cancellations April 16 to May 31: $50 fee will be deducted from refund for each week cancelled.
+- Cancellations up to May 20: A $50 fee will be deducted from a refund for each week canceled.

-After June 1: Refunds will ONLY be issued for extenuating circumstances and are at the discretion of the Camp Director.
-If a replacement is found from the waiting list, a refund may be granted minus a $75 cancellation fee.
+- After May 20: Refunds will ONLY be issued for extenuating circumstances and are at the discretion of the Camp Director.
+If a replacement is found from the waitlist, a refund may be granted minus a $75 cancellation fee.